Tanato99/MicLock/README.md

 ***Notes:***
-1.If you change any value in the volume.txt file you have to restart the pc or restart the python.exe and nircmdc.exe processes to see the changes applied.
-2. I tested it with python 3.7
+1.If you change any value in the volume.txt file you have to restart the pc or restart the python.exe and nircmdc.exe processes to see the changes applied 2.I tested it with python 3.7, I cannot guarantee it will work with other versions as well